bananahell/kanban-challenge/README.md

 For JWT passports for authentication usage, [JWT passports](https://docs.nestjs.com/security/authentication).

+For e2e test mocking, I'm using [pactum](https://pactumjs.github.io/).

+To use different config files in dev and testing, I'm using [dotenv](https://docs.nestjs.com/techniques/configuration).

 ## Introduction

 I've received this challenge in the 25<sup>th</sup> of October, 2023, with the deadline on the 9<sup>th</sup> of November.